+Elementary School:

-Elementary School: "A" Honor Roll for straight A's, "A/B" Honor Roll for all grades B, or better, and Conduct Honor Roll are determined on the basis of quarter report cards, beginning in the 3rd grade.
-All conduct grades at the elementary level must be in the "G" or "O" range to qualify for any Academic Honor Roll.
+Academic Honor Roll is awarded to students who have achieved the following: "A" Honor Roll for straight A's, "A/B" Honor Roll for all grades B, or better.
+(Students who receive a "U" for the quarter in conduct will not qualify for Academic Honor Roll.)

 Conduct Honor Roll requires all "G's" or "O's" in conduct.